-То: Members of the Library Tenure Review Committe ee for
+То: Members of the Library Tenure Review Committee for

-· Applicant's Name
+Applicant's Name

+rom:

-From: Dean of Library Services
+rom: Dean of Library Services

-Date:
+ate:

-Re: EVALUATION OF APPLICANT FOR TENURE IN RANK
+e: EVALUATION OF APPLICANT FOR TENURE IN RANK

 I have received from our colleague his/her Letter of Intent to Apply for Tenure in rank.
 As specified in the Faculty Handbook, the following faculty members shall constitute the Library Tenure Review Committee for this applicant.